Panic disorder; Phobias; Panic attacks

 Children with selective mutism are capable of speech but do not talk in social situations due to their intense social anxiety.
 These children will usually speak normally when inside the home and in the presence of immediate family members.
 Selective mutism is a relatively rare childhood anxiety disorder.

-Obsessive-compulsive disorder (OCD) is a condition marked by unwanted intrusive and repeated thoughts (obsessions) and behaviors (compulsions):
+OCD is a condition marked by unwanted intrusive and repeated thoughts (obsessions) and behaviors (compulsions):

 The American Psychiatric Association classifies OCD as part of a group of related disorders that include:

-Post-traumatic stress disorder (PTSD) is a severe, persistent emotional reaction to a traumatic event that severely impairs one's life.
+PTSD is a severe, persistent emotional reaction to a traumatic event that severely impairs one's life.
 PTSD used to be classified as an anxiety disorder.
 The American Psychiatric Association now classifies PTSD under a category called Trauma and Stressor-Related Disorders.